wacncontent/CustomizeTool/addCommentOutput/articles/sql-database/sql-database-user-error-recovery.md

 ###REST API
 Use REST to programmatically perform database restore.

-1. Get the database you want to restore using the [Get <!-- deleted by customization Database](http://msdn.microsoft.com/zh-cn/library/azure/dn505708.aspx) --><!-- keep by customization: begin --> Database](https://msdn.microsoft.com/zh-CN/library/azure/dn505708.aspx) <!-- keep by customization: end --> operation.
+1. Get the database you want to restore using the [Get Database](http://msdn.microsoft.com/zh-cn/library/azure/dn505708.aspx) operation.

-2. Create the restore request using the [Create Database Restore <!-- deleted by customization Request](http://msdn.microsoft.com/zh-cn/library/azure/dn509571.aspx) --><!-- keep by customization: begin --> Request](https://msdn.microsoft.com/zh-CN/library/azure/dn509571.aspx) <!-- keep by customization: end --> operation.
+2. Create the restore request using the [Create Database Restore Request](http://msdn.microsoft.com/zh-cn/library/azure/dn509571.aspx) operation.

-3. Track the restore request using the [Database Operation <!-- deleted by customization Status](http://msdn.microsoft.com/zh-cn/library/azure/dn720371.aspx) --><!-- keep by customization: begin --> Status](https://msdn.microsoft.com/zh-CN/library/azure/dn720371.aspx) <!-- keep by customization: end --> operation.
+3. Track the restore request using the [Database Operation Status](http://msdn.microsoft.com/zh-cn/library/azure/dn720371.aspx) operation.

 After the restore has completed, you can configure your recovered database to be used by following the [Finalize a Recovered Database](/documentation/articles/sql-database-recovered-finalize) guide.